githubfito/melod8/README.md

-Play your melodies online (beta) on your QWERTY keyboard (white and black keys) to generate a BASIC command file, ready to be executed so you can play the melody.
+Play your melodies online (beta) on your QWERTY keyboard (white and black keys) to generate a BASIC command file, ready to be executed on your retro machines so you can play the melody.
 Generate the file for:

 * Amstrad CPC
 * ZX Spectrum